Emirates Trip. Day 5: Sharjah

 This site existed during the pre-Islamic period

-One of the camel cemetery, the calf I guessed..
+One of the camel cemetery, the calf, I guessed.

-We are about entering the tomb!
+We are about to enter the tomb!

 Personal troops that was not organized by the Mleiha Center